Leanne Benjamin

 Leanne Faye Benjamin AM OBE (born 13 July 1964) is a retired Australian ballet dancer who was a principal dancer with the Royal Ballet in London.
+She was appointed artistic director at the Queensland Ballet in 2024.
+She stepped down from the position on 2 August 2024.

 Early life and training

 Benjamin was born in Rockhampton, Queensland, to Jill and Bernie Benjamin.
 Benjamin began ballet lessons at age three at a local dance school, and had attended The Range Convent and High School.
 In 1980, she was accepted into the Royal Ballet School at age 16.
 Within a year, she won two prestigious awards, the Adeline Genée Gold Medal and Prix de Lausanne, and trained at the Royal Ballet for two years.
 One of her teachers was Mona Vangsaae.
 At her graduation performance, she and Jonathan Cope performed the two lead roles in Giselle.

 Ballet career

 In 1983, at age 18, Benjamin joined the Sadler's Wells Royal Ballet (now Birmingham Royal Ballet), and became a principal dancer in 1987.
 The following year, she joined the London Festival Ballet (now English National Ballet), directed by Peter Schaufuss, Vangsaae's son.
 In 1990, she moved to Deutsche Oper Ballet in Berlin, where Schaufuss went on to direct.
 In Berlin, she worked with choreographer Kenneth MacMillan on Different Drummer.
 Encouraged by MacMillan, she joined The Royal Ballet as a First Soloist in 1992, making her company debut as Mary Vetsera in Mayerling, though MacMillan died shortly before that performance.
 The following year, she was promoted to principal dancer.

 Benjamin is best known for dancing works by MacMillan.
 She was one of the last dancers to work with MacMillan, Royal Ballet founder Ninette de Valois and founding choreographer Frederick Ashton.
 She had also worked with other choreographers such as Christopher Wheeldon and Wayne McGregor.
 She had performed with Wheeldon's company, Morphoses/The Wheeldon Company.

 In 2004 and 2009 she won the National Dance Award for Best Female Dancer.

 In 2013, she retired after two decades with the Royal Ballet.
 She reprised her first role with The Royal Ballet, Mary Vetsera in Mayerling.